AndrewLim8140/Portfolio/README.md

 ## Past Projects :

-1. [Nitro King](https://github.com/VincentThendean/CP3408-Assignment2-Racing-Game.git) - a singleplayer Mario Kart inspired game based in a modern cityskyline
+1. [Nitro King](https://github.com/VincentThendean/CP3408-Assignment2-Racing-Game.git) - a singleplayer Mario Kart inspired game created using unity , based in a modern cityskyline
+2. [A Galaga Inspired Game](https://github.com/id8lab/scrum-project-tr2-2024-grp3) - a partially completed galaga inspired gamed created using pygames , was originally for a team project but due to unforseen circumstances became a solo project

 ## Created Assets